wearetheframers/frame-core-wip/docs/Architecture/_main_/main.md

 - **Memory and Emotional Intelligence**: Framers can be equipped with memory and emotional intelligence capabilities, allowing them to learn from past experiences and adapt their behavior.

+- **ExecutionContext**: Framers utilize an ExecutionContext, which provides a centralized container for various services (like LLM, memory, and EQ), state information, and functions needed during execution.
+This promotes consistency, flexibility, and modularity in the Framer's operations.

 ### Framed

 The `Framed` class represents a collection of `Framer` objects working together to achieve complex tasks.
 It enables coordination and communication between multiple Framers, allowing for scalable and collaborative operations.
 The `Framed` class provides: